Last updated: May 26, 2026

 Canada hosts two World Cup venues, with the Canadian national team's opening match in Toronto on June 12.

-Connectivity: Rogers and Bell both provide excellent 5G coverage throughout Toronto and the BMO Field area in Exhibition Place.
+BMO Field hosts Canada's opening match of FIFA World Cup 2026 on June 12.
+Rogers and Bell both provide excellent 5G coverage throughout Toronto and the BMO Field area in Exhibition Place.
 Expect stadium congestion on match days — download your ticket QR code as a screenshot before entering.

-• Toronto in June is warm and pleasant — 20–26°C, ideal conditions for outdoor football
+The TTC streetcar (Line 509 or 511) connects Union Station to Exhibition Place in about 15 minutes.
+Toronto in June is warm and pleasant — 20–26°C, ideal conditions for football.

-Vancouver 🏟️ — BC Place
+Vancouver — BC Place

-BC Place is downtown Vancouver's main stadium, home of the BC Lions and Vancouver Whitecaps.
-It sits in the heart of the city center — walkable from most downtown hotels and directly connected to public transit.
+BC Place is downtown Vancouver's main stadium, sitting in the heart of the city center — walkable from most downtown hotels.
+Bell and Rogers both have excellent 5G coverage throughout Vancouver and the BC Place area.

-Getting there: BC Place is steps from Stadium-Chinatown SkyTrain station on the Expo and Millennium lines.
+BC Place is steps from Stadium-Chinatown SkyTrain station.
 From Vancouver International Airport, the Canada Line SkyTrain takes you directly to downtown in 25 minutes — one of the best airport transit connections in North America.
+Vancouver in June is warm, dry, and stunning.

 Essential Apps for Canada — Download Before You Fly